Note: This is a Temp-to-Hire Position

 - Troubleshoot as needed in the review of reports, including contacting Local Boards and LROs as needed

 - Participate as a member of the team reviewing follow-up documentation from Local Boards and LROs to resolve compliance problems as expeditiously as possible

 - Assist with editing and proofing compliance letters before sending to Local Boards and LROs

 - Assist with testing of Final Reports and Compliance changes to EFSP system

 Site Compliance Reviews

-- Perform on-site compliance reviews of agencies throughout the U.S. are required by the National Board, FEMA’s Inspector General to substantiate eligible expenditures and review of financial structure and stability or to investigate a fraud issue
+- Perform on-site compliance reviews of agencies throughout the U.S., as required by the National Board, FEMA’s Inspector General to substantiate eligible expenditures and review of financial structure and stability or to investigate a fraud issue

 - Report findings to the National Board